Minami Takayama: As a voice actress

+Music career

 Takayama is also active in music as ES CONNEXION, Two-Mix, Miru Takayama with TWO-MIX, and M★TWO-MinaMiru-, a unit with her cousin Miru Takayama.
 She has sung the theme songs of Mobile Suit Gundam Wing, and has also composed music.
 In the 81st episode of Detective Conan (broadcast on November 17, 1997), she appeared as a character with Shiina Nagano as TWO-MIX themselves, and also sang the opening theme song for the anime.
 In addition, in 2005, she brought in Joe Rinoie to work on the theme song for the anime Engage Planet Kiss Dum in 2007 as the unit II MIX⊿DELTA.

+Awards

 In 2011, Takayama won the Synergy Award at the 5th Seiyu Awards.

 On January 9, 2017, she was picked 7th in the TV Asahi 3-hour special that voted 200 popular voice actors.

+Personal life

 Takayama was married to manga artist Gosho Aoyama on May 5, 2005 but they divorced on December 10, 2007.
 However, their relationship as "the author of the original story of Detective Conan and the lead voice actress" has continued to be good, and they are not estranged even now.
 Takayama has been keeping Aoyama's cat, Kite, which was given to her at the time of marriage, and she reports on Kite's good health on her blog.

 During the opening speech of Detective Conan: Quarter of Silence an earthquake of magnitude 4 struck the stage.
 Takayama made a quick decision and said in Conan's voice, "Calm down, earthquakes!
 Don't worry, Conan is here." to calm the children.